RenzudadiZZA/IC_Course-finder/README.md

 https://github.com/RenzudadiZZA/IC_Course-finder.git
 ```

-3. Create databse and set the username as root, password as software
+3. Create a local server with the username as root, password as software then create a schema:

 ```
+CREATE SCHEMA `project_db` DEFAULT CHARACTER SET utf8mb4;
-CREATE DATABASE project_db;
+USE project_db;
 ```

-4. Import the db either by running  'data/dbdump.sql' or create a schema based on the ERD
+4. Import the database either by running 'data/dbdump.sql' or create a schema based on the ERD and use your own module descriptors.

    ```
    backend/spring/src/main/resources/static/assets/ERD.png
    ```

-5. Run the java file with db running
+5. Run the java file with the database running:

 ```
 backend/spring/src/main/java/platform/backend/BackendApplication.java